Code-Institute-Submissions/MoeskerDev-ms-project4-baby_NovResub/README.md

     - All css files passed; checkout, profile and base no errors.
 - [JSHint Validator](https://jshint.com/)
     - All passed.
 The only warnings I did have: template literal syntax only available in ES6 and 'let' is available in ES6 or Mozilla JS extenstions (use moz).
 The only errors left: undefined variables $ and Stripe, so that is fine since $ is part of jQuery language and Stripe is part of the payment functionality.
-- Python code was checked via the online [Python validator](http://pep8online.com/).
+- Python code was checked via the command line by typing: ```python3 -m flake8``` after closing all windows and via the online [Python validator](http://pep8online.com/).
-    - I have several strings too long left, since I don't know how to solve them without breaking the function.
+    - Pep8 results
+        - Results for all python files is: All right.
-    - Also, several avoid using null=True on string-based fields such Charfield.
+    - Flake8 left me with several avoid using null=True on string-based fields such Charfield.

 ## Testing User Stories